 On September 1st, Giada Dalla Bontà started to work at the University of Copenhagen as a PhD researcher within the Sound Studies Lab.
-In her project she investigates the role of experimental sonic practices in the non-official art circles of late Soviet Russia.
+In her project she investigates the role of experimental sonic practices in the non-official art circles of late Soviet Union.
 Her guiding question is: What did the end of USSR sound like?
 This blogpost is her first on this website:

 A particular focus is given not only to the ability of sound to connect otherwise short-ranged underground circles and catalyze cross-pollination between artistic disciplines, but also to contribute to the erosion of political ideology in spite of its apolitical intention to solely ‘be and experience together’.
 This apparent political ambiguity is analyzed through the lens of cultural and political theory while interrogating the sensorial aspect of sonic experiences and the sonic fictions they generated through four case studies – ranging from conceptualist performative poetry to industrial rituals, electroacoustic experiments and the early raving culture.